AhmedBuckets/crude_oil_spark_analysis/README.md

 - docker exec -it spark-master spark-submit --master spark://spark-master:7077 /scripts/analysis.py

 4. View the results:
 - The directory data/ should contain the answers to the questions in the form of datasets.
+There is some analysis below.
-- Question 1: albania_analysis.csv
+- Question 1: albania_analysis.csv + warehouse/oil_analysis/albania_destinations
 - Question 2: uk_analysis.csv
 - Question 3: max_grade_by_year_origin.csv

 ## Project Structure

 - `data/`: Contains the Kaggle dataset and output answers
+- `warehouse`: Contains iceberg output tables
 - `scripts/`: Python scriptfor data analysis
 - `spark-config/`: Configuration files for Spark

 ## Running Analysis Script